-The ‘rescue’ in the American Rescue Plan Act includes lower monthly premiums and saves you from repayment of excess premium subsidies for the 2020 tax year!
+The ‘rescue’ in the American Rescue Plan Act can lower your monthly premiums!

 But your lower premiums are not automatic!

-To update your account and get your premiums lowered use our quick form below.
+To update your account and get your premiums lowered use this quick form below.

 Are you stressed about having to pay back some or all of the premium subsidy that was paid on your behalf last year?